-We keep adults young and healthy through playing our musical instruments and socialization.
-Our lives are enriched by the mental and physical challenges of playing music, our interaction with each other, and in offering concerts to our community.
+We keep adults young and healthy through playing musical instruments and socialization.
+Our lives are enriched by the mental and physical challenges of playing music, our interactions with each other, and by offering concerts to our community.
 Our bands and orchestras rehearse and perform 32 weeks a year!
 One of our members says ”NHBCOS challenges me to accomplish something and puts structure in my life.”

-Playing a musical instrument relieves stress, improves the respiratory system, provides exercise, improves cognitive performance-things seniors need to stay healthy!
+Playing a musical instrument relieves stress, improves the respiratory system, provides exercise, and improves cognitive performance- all things seniors need to stay healthy!

 “Playing music keeps my 76-year-old brain active because playing music requires me to recognize musical notes, know how to play them on my instrument, read music time signatures, articulation, and expression all at the same time!
 It keeps me alive!” — Wayne Griffin, trombone player